Thillalangadi: Filming

 The film was formally launched on 19 August 2009 at AVM Studios.
 The first shot, featuring Jayam Ravi and Tamannaah, was directed by S. Shankar, with actor Vijay giving the inaugural clap shot.
-The launch was attended by many prominent people from the Tamil film industry as Tamil Film Producers Council chief Ramanarayanan, KRG, Abirami Ramanathan, S. A. Chandrasekhar, R. B. Chowdhary, Ram Kumar, Kasthuri Raja, PL Thenappan, actor Karthi and actress Khushbu among others.
+The launch was attended by many prominent people from the Tamil film industry as Tamil Film Producers Council chief Ramanarayanan, KRG, Abirami Ramanathan, S. A. Chandrasekhar, R. B. Chowdhary, Ram Kumar, Kasthuri Raja, PL Thenappan, actor Karthi and actress Khushbu Sundar among others.

 The film was shot at various locations, including Chennai (India), Kuala Lumpur (Malaysia), Bangkok (Thailand) and Singapore.
 The crew, including director Raja, Jayam Ravi, manager Senthil, cinematographer B. Rajasekar and art director Milan had been looking for locations in Malaysia in August 2009, after which the film shooting began.
 At first, shooting was held in Chennai for nearly 20 days, following which the crew flew to Malaysia, where a major portion of the film was to be shot, where the original film was shot as well.
 By mid-November, the crew had completed a 30-day schedule in Malaysia.
 The shoot in Malaysia involved an action sequence, filmed by three cameras simultaneously, which was shot on busy roads with special permissions from the local police authorities and a song sequence featuring Ravi and Tamannaah.
-Shooting was held also at the famous Petronas Twin Towers and on the Singapore-Malaysian railway line.
-During the 30-day filming, the September 2009 Sumatra earthquakes occurred, which the team luckily survived.
+Shooting was held also at the famous Petronas Towers and on the Singapore-Malaysian railway line.
+During the 30-day filming, the September 2009 Sumatra earthquakes occurred, which the team survived.
 In late January 2010, a special song ("Solpechu Ketkadha Sundari"), widely publicized as the "360 degree song" was shot.
 It was filmed using a Nero motion control camera that revolves on a 360 degree angle set, which was handled by an Australian specialist Scott and would later look like a single shot.
 This song, choreographed by Shobi, which would feature 15 Jayam Ravis and 5 Tamannaahs, was completed in around 45 hours, on which alone nearly Rs.
 75 lakhs was said to be spent.

-Soundtrack
+Music

-The Thillalangadi soundtrack is composed by Yuvan Shankar Raja, working together with director M. Raja for the first time.
-The soundtrack album features 7 songs, two of which have been reused from the original version, composed by Thaman, as per Raja's wish.
+The Thillalangadi soundtrack is composed by Yuvan Shankar Raja, working together with director Mohan Raja for the first time.
+The soundtrack album features 7 songs, two of which have been reused from the original version, composed by Thaman S, as per Raja's wish.
 The lyrics are penned by Na.
 Muthukumar and Viveka.
 The audio was released on 2 July 2010 at the Sun TV studios and premiered on Sun Music in the evening.
 The background score was taken from the original, scored by Thaman.
-It comprises the first time working together of two legendary singers K.S.Chitra and Shreya Ghoshal.
+It comprises the first time working together of two legendary singers K. S. Chithra and Shreya Ghoshal.
 This duo got a nomination for best Playback Singing on Filmfare Awards South.

 Release

 Theatrical

-The film had a solo release on 23 July 2010, opening to mixed and negative reviews unlike the original Telugu version.
+The film had a solo release on 23 July 2010.

 Home media

-The satellite rights of the film were sold to Sun TV.
+The film had its television premiere on 21 December 2014 via Sun TV.